iam-peekay/personal-website/content/posts/2019-05-13-how-does-cosmos-work-anyway.md

 I hope you've enjoyed this piece and taken away something useful from it.
 I love the concept and team behind Cosmos, and I truly believe it will pave the way for better possibilities with blockchains (else, we wouldn't have built the TruStory application as a Cosmos blockchain application).

 Well, that's about it.
-I'm going to take a much-needed break from writing now. 😭But stay tuned — I'll have another post up before you know it!
+I'm going to take a much-needed break from writing now.
+See you in the next post! 🤗